giraone/pms-json/README.md

 - Java 9 source level (needed for using `Map.of()`)
 - JUnit 5 with AssertJ
 - Spring Data Rest
-  . basic usage
+  - basic usage
   - paging and sorting enabled
-  - HAL explorer (?)
+  - HAL explorer
 - Flexible storage of additional attributes (`Map<Object, String>`  Serialization/Deserialization to JSON/JSONB)
-- Docker compose setup with PostgreSQL and PgAdmin4 is available
+- Docker compose setup with PostgreSQL and PgAdmin4 available
 - OWASP maven dependency check configured in `pom.xml`.
 Call using `mvn -DskipTests=true verify`.
 Result in `dependency-check-report.html`.

 ## Build and Run